 A divorce is the dissolution of the bonds of your marital union.
 It involves division of assets and debts, dealing with custody, and parenting time.
-At the end of the process, the marriage is no more, and you are a free bird, free to mingle and marry whomever you deem fit.
+At the end of the process, the marriage is no more, and you are free to mingle and marry whomever you deem fit.
 On the other hand, you have legal marital separation which is in most ways similar to divorce save for the fact that you remain bound by the vows and the union or marriage, and you cannot remarry.

 Also, the other difference between these two processes is that a divorce ends with the name change, but that isn’t the case with separation.
-At the end of legal separation proceedings, you have divided property, gone through tedious child custody and support hearings but you are still tied at the hip with your spouse.
+At the end of legal separation proceedings, you have divided property, gone through child custody and support hearings but you are still tied at the hip with your spouse.

 Unfortunately, both processes are tedious, unless you have a mutual agreement in the marital separation, and you still want to be two happy adults at the end of the process.

-But, because there are no major differences between divorce and marital separation agreement in Minnesota, why should you go through the marital separation process?
+But, because there are no major differences between divorce and Marital Separation Agreement in Minnesota, why should you go through the marital separation process?

-Being new to the state of Minnesota
+Being New to the State of Minnesota

 Did you know that you need to be a resident for at least 180 days in the state of Minnesota for you to get a divorce, but, you can get the legal separation papers even if you have been in Minnesota for a day?